CloudLabsAI-Azure/Azure-HPC-Workshop/Exercise2-Review-the-main-az-hop-features.md

       ![alt](image/EX3-Task5-Step18a.png)

-19. Once the teminal is open, run the below command to validate that GPU is enabled
+19. Once the terminal is open, run the below command to validate that GPU is enabled

       ```bash
       nvidia-smi